Leverage user action and user session properties for web applications

 - Select Create metric.

 - optional From the list of metrics, expand the created metric, and select Create a chart or Create alert.
-For details, see Data explorer and Metric events for alerting.
+For details, see Data explorer and Metric events.